Msdot001/Exquisite-corpse-Moshood-Owolabi/README.md

 vii. and we struggle, then there is always help
 viii. luckily there are a lot of online resources
 ix. as well as help from your colleages and coaches
+X. I am doing my besy to enjoy the process too. xi.
+Because then I will learn more deeply and fully. xii.
+Embracing everything: victories and obstacles.
+Frustration and excitement.
+Just everything.